H1ghr Music: History

 H1ghr Music is a hip hop record label started in 2017 by Jay Park and Cha Cha Malone with the hopes of creating a more globally oriented label than Park's other Korean label, AOMG.
 Park created the label to show support for up and coming artists from his hometown of Seattle, Washington and South Korea through collaborations and bridge the gap between Korean and American Hip Hop artists.
 The name symbolizes the artists' goal to keep growing and to get to the next level.
 Label artist Avatar Darko was the one who suggested to replace the 'i' in Highr to a '1'.

 The label launched with artists already signed.
 Aside from the founders, these artists included Yultron; Korean rappers Sik-K and pH-1; Seattle artists Avatar Darko, Raz Simone, Phe Reds, Jarv Dee.
 The label also began with producer roster consisting of GroovyRoom and Woogie.

 Sik-K joined after participating in Show Me the Money 4 and after he parted ways with Grandline Entertainment, his former agency.
 His first single, titled "Fly", was released the same year.
 Raz Simone dropped his full-length album, Drive Theory, after signing.

-Later on in 2017, H1ghr Music signed producer Thurxday (who was later resigned in 2019 under the new name Mokyo) and rapper Woodie Gochild.
-Woodie Gochild was signed after participating in Show Me the Money 6.
+Later in 2017, H1ghr Music signed producer Thurxday, who was later resigned in 2019 under the new name Mokyo.
+In June, singer Golden, formerly known as G.Soul, announced he had joined H1ghr Music after 17 years of being signed to JYP Entertainment.
+In October, Rapper Woodie Gochild signed after participating in Show Me the Money 6.

 In 2018, H1GHR signed rapper Haon after he won the Korean rap survival show High School Rapper (Season 2) The same year he released his first EP, Travel: NOAH.

-Singer Golden, formerly known as G.Soul, also announced he had joined H1ghr Music after 17 years of being signed to JYP Entertainment.

 In 2019, the label signed the rapper Big Naughty after his participation in Show Me the Money 8.

 In late 2019, Jarv Dee parted ways with H1ghr Music.

 In 2020, the label released a remix version of Rain's song "Gang", which topped the Korean music charts.
 The same year, they signed a new artist, Trade L.

 In August 2020, the label announced a compilation album featuring all the artists on the roster with Red Tape: H1GHR version being released on September 2, followed by “Blue Tape; : H1GHR” on September 16.